- All Team Members

 Barbara is a member of the DWM Credit Committee and, since 2010, has served as an independent member of the investment committees of several DWM funds.

 Barbara’s previous positions include founding CEO of ProCredit Bank Angola, deputy CEO of ProCredit Bank Kosovo, senior investment officer at Triple Jump, and a variety of other senior executive positions with financial institutions.
-In addition to her consulting work, Barbara is a non-executive director and chair of the Risk Committee of Finca Microfinance Bank Tanzania.
+In addition to her consulting work, Barbara is a non-executive director and chair of the Audit Committee of KEP Trust in Kosovo.

 Barbara holds an MA in international relations from the University of Groningen, the Netherlands.